fropapravi/Resume/README.md

 ### Projects
 #### Top_Indian_Youtuber_2024 - (Excel, PSQL, Power BI)

-- This  projectTo aims top performing Indian Youtubers to form marketing collaborations with throughout the year 2024 which help the marketing team make informed decisions.
+- This  project to aims top performing Indian Youtubers to form marketing collaborations with throughout the year 2024 which help the marketing team make informed decisions.
 - Conducted data cleaning which should meet Only relevant columns, All data types should be appropriate for the contents, No column should contain null values.
 - Optimized Dashboard in PowerBI using DAX fuction, Graphs and charts.
 Computed data to make make dashboard interactive.
 - Analyzed that the top 3 youtube channels are T - series, SET India and Zee Music Company which inscrease lead generattion by 15% and reduces the marketing cost by 5% by collabrations.

 #### Analysis on E - Commerce Sales Dataset (PostgreSQL)

 - The project analyzed e-commerce sales data to identify top-selling products, peak sales periods, and customer
 - Purchasing behaviors.
 This aimed to optimize inventory management and marketing strategies to drive better business decisions.
 - Streamlined and optimized SQL query operations successfully reducing processing times by over 50%, thus enhancing overall database efficiency and response times with subqueries, aggregate functions, Filtration, Group By, having Clause and CTE tables to perform comprehensive data analysis.